qwang6/retirement-sim-backend/README.md

 ## Customizing the Simulation

 -   **Via the Web Interface**: The easiest way to customize the simulation is by running `app.py` and modifying the inputs directly in your browser.
+This includes basic financial parameters as well as advanced settings for the underlying statistical distribution models (Normal, Student's t, Laplace).
 -   **Via the Command-Line**: If you are using `simulation.py`, you can customize the run by modifying the `inputs` dictionary within the `main()` function of the script.

 ## Project Files